ISO 26262-Compliant Safety Analysis Methods

 Implementation of Safety Analyses

-• Identify faults, or failures, that can lead to the violation of a safety goal/safety requirement
+• Identify faults or failures that can lead to violations of a safety goals/safety requirements

 • Support the definition of safety measures for fault prevention/fault control